JakDudley/Portfolio.1/README.md

   **Hero Image**
 ---
 The hero image is shown at the top of each page (below the nav), by continuing to show the hero image across each page it creates a familiar feel for the user and reminds them of which restaurant they're visiting.
 To further increase the user experience I have placed text within the hero image which is sat on top, the information within this text makes it possible for the user to have all info on one page if needs be.
 Upon loading into each page the hero image has a zoom effect, to essentially show off the brand of which is Castleia and force them to notice it and its surrounding elements.
+Within the marketing industry repetition is a key factor, reminding the customer how they can get in touch is a key factor to improving the chances of the user getting in contact and using the product, in this case visiting the restaurant.

   ![hero image display](/assets/docs/images/hero-image-sc.jpg)